Jut three hours north of Bangkok, try these incredible things to do in Khao Yai, Thailand’s whimsical city.

 19) Have Homely Thai Food at Kua Kampan

 Another popular spot for local Thai food is Kua Kampan.
-Located just 10 minutes from Primo Piazza and Palio, this cosy open air restaurant serves a mean dish of Fried Ruby Fish (good for 4 pax) and Som Tam (papaya salad).
+Located just 10 minutes from Primo Piazza and Palio, this cosy open-air restaurant serves a mean dish of Fried Ruby Fish (good for four to share) and som tam (papaya salad).

 Address: 94-94 / 1 Moo 6, Pak Chong District, Nakhon Ratchasima 30130